 Why does Warren Buffett dislike EBITDA?

-Warren Buffett is well known for disliking EBITDA multiples to value a businesses financial performance.
+Warren Buffett is well known for disliking EBITDA multiples to value a business’s financial performance.
 But why?

-A company that spends zero money on capital expenditures could be well suited to use EBITDA metrics as the non-cash depreciation and amortization part does not have to be replaced with capex – but this applies to almost no businesses.
-Companies who have large amounts of fixed assets subject to heavy depreciation charges or who have acquired intangible assets on their books and thus subject to large amortization charges use this EBITDA when measuring their earnings.
+A company that spends zero money on capital expenditures could be well suited to use EBITDA metrics as the non-cash depreciation and amortization part does not have to be replaced with CapEx – but this applies to almost no businesses.
+Companies who have large amounts of fixed assets subject to heavy depreciation charges, or who have acquired intangible assets on their books and are thus subject to large amortization charges use this EBITDA when measuring their earnings.
 Creditors also often use this measurement.

 Warren Buffett shares some of his thoughts on EBITDA: